Windows 11 Readiness

 • CPU

-You can apply filters to the entire report at the top-left of the page.
+You can apply filters to the entire report at the top-left of the page, and to indivdual columns in the grid.

 Windows 11 Readiness Filters in Details Page